sed-jackob/Election_Analysis/README.md

 - The winner of the election was:
   - *Diana DeGette*, who received **73.8%** of the vote and **272,892** number of votes.

-Charts below visually illustrates the results:
+Charts below visually illustrate results:

 ## Election Audit Summary
 This script can be modified to work for any state election.
 Below are two modifications that can be implemented: